-For all 5-Year Solar Bonds other than those held in a registered account with the Canadian Workers Co-operative Federation, interest is calculated annually and paid biannually.
-For those 5-Year Solar Bonds held in a registered account with the Canadian Workers Co-operative Federation, interest is compounded annually and paid at maturity.
+For all Solar Bonds other than those held in a registered account with the Canadian Workers Co-operative Federation and 15-Year Solar Bonds, interest is calculated annually and paid biannually.

+For those 5-Year Solar Bonds held in a registered account with the Canadian Workers Cooperative Federation, interest is compounded annually and paid at maturity.

 All 15-Year Solar Bonds are repaid by mixed payments of interest and principal, calculated annually and paid biannually.

-- 15. Financing Private or other lenders as available and needed may provide capital to SolarShare for operations, the construction or acquisition of solar projects, refinancing of other debts or repayment of bonds. - 16.
+- 14. Financing Private or other lenders as available and needed may provide capital to SolarShare for operations, the construction or acquisition of solar facilities, refinancing of other debts or repayment of bonds. - 15.
 Operating (Credit) Lines CSA 4 has established an agreement with 227118 Holdings Ltd. (owned and controlled by Mike Brigham, President of SolarShare), as a source of working capital.
-Up to \$5,000,000 is available from this facility at a rate of 3.5%.
-Please see Schedule L 227118 Holdings Ltd. Operating (Credit) Line for more information. - 17.
-Excess Funds on Hand To be conservative, no amounts are included in revenue to SolarShare (or any SPV) for any interest earned from cash-on-hand for temporary periods. - 18.
+Up to \$5,000,000 is available from this facility.
+Please see Schedule L - 227118 Holdings Ltd. Operating (Credit) Line for more information. - 16.
+Excess Funds on Hand To be conservative, no amounts are included in revenue to SolarShare (or any SPV) for any interest earned from cash-on-hand for temporary periods. - 17.
 Early Repayments SolarShare has the right to repay Solar Bonds before their maturity date.
-If SolarShare is no longer growing and begins to accumulate too much cash from the sale of electricity, or as the value of the solar assets decline, then SolarShare may reduce its interest expense and its liabilities by buying back Solar Bonds. - 19.
+If SolarShare is no longer growing and begins to accumulate cash from the sale of electricity, or as the value of the solar assets decline, then SolarShare may reduce its interest expense and its liabilities by buying back Solar Bonds.
+SolarShare redeemed Solar Bonds with a value of approximately \$1.5 million with interest rates of 5% annually in 2021 and 2022, reducing overall interest expenses. - 18.
 TREC Renewable Energy Fund Payments to the Renewable Energy Fund Agreement will be made in accordance with the terms of the Renewable Energy Fund Agreement.
-See Schedule K Terms of Renewable Energy Fund Agreement.

-- 20. Taxation SolarShare is a non-share capital co-operative incorporated for non-profit purposes.
-SolarShare claims an exemption from income tax under section 149(1)(I) of the Income Tax Act, and so it is assumed that no income tax will be payable.
+See Schedule K Terms of Renewable Energy Fund Agreement. - 19.
+Taxation SolarShare is a non-share capital co-operative incorporated for non-profit purposes.
+SolarShare and each of the SPVs claim an exemption from income tax under section 149(1)(I) of the Income Tax Act, and so it is assumed that no income tax will be payable.
 However, in the event that SolarShare is obliged to pay income tax, payment would be from surplus otherwise payable to the TREC Renewable Energy Fund, and the impact on SolarShare's ability to pay interest and principal on the Solar Bonds would be minimal.
-SolarShare (and each of the SPVs) is a registrant for Harmonized Sales Tax purposes, and therefore it is anticipated that the impact of HST on their respective finances will be neutral. - 21.
-No Additional Acquisitions Projections assume that no further projects are acquired.
-Note that while SolarShare might acquire further projects, its rate-of-return requirement for such projects is higher than the interest rate on Solar Bonds.
+SolarShare and each of the SPVs is a registrant for Harmonized Sales Tax purposes, and therefore it is anticipated that the impact of HST on their respective finances will be neutral.